 Animal scientists found that reservatrol literally increased gene expression to enhance oxidation of fats, helping the body burn fat instead of store it.
 This process helps prevent obesity and even keeps your metabolism in check.
 Reservatrol is in wine.

 Another study found that drinking wine just before bed could help curb your appetite and in that sense help you lose weight by lowering your late-night caloric intake.

 It’s true that the WSU study shows reservatrol and polyphenols in general seem to aid in weight loss.

 We know that fermented foods can be great for us, and fermentation is a part of the wine-making process.
 It might not be on par with kimchi or sauerkraut, but still...

-If you were looking for another excuse to drink more of this alcoholic drink, weight loss isn’t one of them.
-One serving of beer has about 150 calories, wine has about 125, and liquors like vodka and whiskey have 100.
+If you were looking for another excuse to drink more of this alcoholic beverage, slimming down isn’t one of them.
+One serving of beer has about 150 calories, wine too.
+While liquors like vodka and whiskey have 100.

 Chances are, you won’t stop at one glass, and liquid calories can be real diet-killers.
 But a glass of milk has a fair amount of calories, too, so pick your battles, right?

 Then again, though, a lot of studies show that this drink in moderation is good for your heart health.
 The potential for anticancer properties and upping your libido isn’t so bad, either.
 So go ahead – have a glass or two.
 Just don’t expect it to help you slim down.

 Are you a regular wine drinker or a total teetotaler?
-What’s your opinion on this drink for weight loss claim?
+What’s your opinion when it comes to wine and losing weight?